-The Bank Guesthouse is the ideal base from which to explore the golden beaches, secluded river bends, and pristine rainforest plateaus of the Manning Valley.
+The Bank Guesthouse is the ideal base from which to explore the golden beaches, secluded river bends and pristine rainforest plateaus of the Manning Valley.

 Activities such as golf, bushwalking, surf schools, paragliding, horse riding, deep sea fishing, kayaking and river fishing can be arranged.

 Wingham is one of the original Manning Valley towns and dates from 1852.
-It remains an authentic country town of just 4,700 people, laid out around a village Common and running down to a restored river wharf from schooners and steamers transported the rich local agricultural produce to Sydney.
-The BANK and Tellers are located in the heart of town, facing the Common.
+It remains an authentic country town of just 4,700 people, laid out around a village Common and running down to a restored river wharf from which schooners and steamers transported the rich local agricultural produce to Sydney.
+The Bank Guesthouse is located in the heart of this historical town, facing onto the Common.
 Agriculture, particularly dairying and beef, are still the dominant surrounding land uses.

-Just a short drive from The BANK and you reach The Bulga, an elevated plateau still heavily forested.
+Just a short drive from The Bank Guesthouse and you reach The Bulga, an elevated plateau still heavily forested.
 Attractions include Ellenborough Falls, the longest single drop waterfall in the Southern Hemisphere and the picturesque town of Comboyne.
 A circuit drive takes you on through to Wauchope and you can return via the coastal centres of Port Macquarie and Laurieton.
 Alternatively, head West and discover Gloucester , the Barrington Tops National Park and the Bushrangers Way.

 Experience the natural harmony of the Manning Valley and explore one of the best-kept secrets in New South Wales.
 Long sandy beaches with perfect waves, broad waters of the mighty Manning River and pristine rain forests are within easy reach of The Bank Guest House.
 Full details are available from the Manning Valley Visitors Information Bureau:

 Copyright © 2022 The Bank Guest House - All Rights Reserved.